fhalab/EnzymeEngineeringDB/README.md

 ## Overview

-DirectedEvolutionDB curates and analyzes data from directed evolution experiments documented in scientific literature, focusing on engineered enzymes that catalyze reactions not found in nature.
+The Enzyme Engineering database curates and analyzes data from directed evolution experiments documented in scientific literature, focusing on engineered enzymes that catalyze reactions not found in nature.
 The project creates molecular embeddings for both protein sequences and chemical reactions to enable machine learning applications and comparative analyses.

 ## Features